Phone toll-free at 1-888-433-1011

 How do I attest a marriage certificate?

 Important – you can only attest a marriage certificate that has been issued by a provincial government.
 You cannot attest a record of marriage issued by a religious establishment in Canada.
 Contact us if you have any questions about whether your marriage certificate is eligible for attestation.
-If you have the wrong type of certificate, we can assist you in getting a version of your marriage certificate that can be attested.

 How can I get more information?

 At International Documents Canada, we specialize in quickly and accurately navigating the document attestation process on behalf of our clients.
-Our website has a wealth of information on the Canadian attestation process (officially called document authentication and legalization).
+Our website has a wealth of information on the Canadian attestation process (officially called document apostille or legalization).
 Or even better, feel free to contact our friendly staff.
 We’ll discuss your specific attestation needs, answer your questions, and outline your options.
 Phone us toll-free at 1-888-433-1011, or send us a quick contact us form.

 Click for the BBB Business Review of this Legal Information Services in Ottawa ON